CANopenNode/CANopenLinux/README.md

 To use ASCII command interface on canopend directly just run it with `-c "stdio"` and type the commands followed by enter in it.

-    ./canopend can0 -i 1 -c "stdio"
+    canopend can0 -i 1 -c "stdio"
     help
     1 write 0x1010 1 vs save
     1 reset node

 To create CANopen Linux commander device on local socket run:

-    ./canopend can0 -i 1 -c "local-/tmp/CO_command_socket"
+    canopend can0 -i 1 -c "local-/tmp/CO_command_socket"

 #### cocomm
 CANopenLinux/cocomm directory contains a small command line program, which establishes socket connection with `canopend` (CANopen Linux commander device).
 It sends standardized CANopen commands (CiA309-3) to gateway and prints the responses to stdout and stderr.
-See [cocomm/cocomm.md](cocomm/cocomm.md) for usage.
+See [cocomm/README.md](cocomm/README.md) for usage.

 Creating new project